• Skip to primary navigation

 Instructions

 • Pour the melted butter, cinnamon, and salt over the cookie crumbs.
-Mix well to combine, the texture will be like crumbly wet sand.
+Mix well to combine; the texture will be like crumbly wet sand.

-• CHEESECAKE FILLING:In a mixing bowl, beat the cream cheese and sugar until smooth.
+• In a mixing bowl, beat the cream cheese and sugar until smooth.
 Add heavy cream, vanilla, and lemon juice, and beat until smooth and creamy.

 • Cool to room temp.

-• ASSEMBLY:Line up your jars (or cups).
-Layered the jars as follows: Oreo cookie crust crumbles, cheesecake filling, blueberry filling, cheesecake filling, strawberry filling, cookie crust crumbles and 2 fresh blueberries and a strawberry sliver to garnish.
-Have all your ingredients ready to go.
+• Line up your jars and layer as follows: Oreo cookie crust crumbles, cheesecake filling, blueberry filling, cheesecake filling, strawberry filling, cookie crust crumbles, and finish with a garnish of 2 fresh blueberries and a strawberry sliver.

 • Start by adding the cookie crust crumbles to the bottom of each jar.
 Press the crumb mixture down with the back of a spoon to form a crust.

-• Layer on your blueberry filling about a ¼ inch thick.
+• Layer on your blueberry filling about a ¼-inch thick.

-• Add strawberry filling about ¼ inch thick.
+• Add strawberry filling about ¼-inch thick.

 • Sprinkle with crumbles and add 2 fresh blueberries and a strawberry slice for garnish.